 Shishito peppers are a Japanese variety.
 They are one of the mildest peppers, with a Scoville rating of only 50-200 SHU.
 They have a lovely sweet taste with some citrusy and smoky notes.

 Shishito peppers have a bright, sweet, and peppery taste.
 All of them are very mild.
 However, the pods are somewhat spicy.
-But they are still very pleasant.

 This type of pepper is often compared to Padron peppers because they look pretty similar.
 Yet they are more wrinkled than Padron peppers and more glossy.
+People often grill Shishito peppers, fry them in olive oil, or use them for stuffing.

 6. Bell Pepper

-I love them a lot because they are versatile and attractive.
+Perhaps bell peppers are the most popular types of mild peppers in the world.
+They are not spicy at all, but if you are looking for a versatile and attractive veggie, turn to bell peppers.
 Not only do they add a lot of flavor to the dishes, but they also make them more colorful.

 Regarding the color, you probably know that they are usually red, green, yellow, and orange.
 But they can have more colors, namely purple, brown, white, and lavender.
 Their bell-like shape and large size make them very easy to process.

+Bell peppers have an amazing mild, sweet, and grassy taste.
+Their flesh is so thick and crunchy.
 You can use them to add flavors and texture to any recipe, especially stuffing.
 Since they are kind of moist, they will make your dishes a little bit more watery.

 Stuffed bell peppers are one of the best bell pepper recipes.